World Club Challenge: Wigan Warriors can end Super League's wait for win

 He believes the NRL will give serious consideration to how to move the World Club Challenge forward when they start considering next year how to shape the club game from 2019 onwards.

-With a World Cup in the United States planned to take place in 2025, and with the growing interest in the Toronto Wolfpack, North America would make an ideal location to see the best of both hemispheres face off in a brave new world.
+With a World Cup in the United States planned to take place in 2025, and with the growing interest in Canadian side Toronto Wolfpack, North America would make an ideal location to see the best of both hemispheres face off in a brave new world.

-Others have suggested various venues in the middle and far east; from Dubai to Hong Kong.
+Others have suggested various venues in the Middle East and East Asia; from Dubai to Hong Kong.
 And it is easy to get excited about that prospect.

 But the truth is no Australian administrator will go anywhere near that notion if Super League remains sub-standard.
 A win this weekend for an English side will at least plant a seed of hope.

 So Wigan, it is over to you.
-Even St Helens fans may punch the air, when no-one is looking of course, if the Warriors were to win.
+Even St Helens fans may punch the air - when no-one is looking of course - if the Warriors were to win.
 Super League could puff out its chest again and claim its best is good enough.

 And someone, somewhere may take note of such a result and begin the planning to make the World Club Challenge the showpiece it should be, all things being equal.